Arcadidc/cli-tool/README.md

 ## First steps:
  - First of all check for the config.ini file, where you will be able to edit the IP in order to connect to the API.
 If you followed the steps correctly you should be available to access in your host machine.

  - After that, enjoy!
-You will be able to execute it using `python tool.py` if you have set the  Python environment correctly.
+You will be able to execute it using `python tool.py`.
 I put all the dependencies in the `requirements.txt` file.

  ## How to use it: